BIO

 • Highly detailed portraits in wet and dry graphite

-• Acrylic drawings on sheets of clear acrylic over a splattered acrylic background
+• Acrylic drawings on sheets of clear acrylic floating over a splattered and pulled acrylic background on canvas

 TESTIMONIALS